The Discovery of La Hougue Bie

 Animal bone

 Cattle, sheep, pig and bird bones were found scattered on the floor of the chamber.
-They may be food offerings and the burial of cattle suggests people had a close relationship with their herds.
+They may have been food offerings.
+The burial of cattle suggests people had a close relationship with their herds.

 Personal ornament